jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 One to zero/one
 ==============

-One to one means that one class has a single child entity.
+One-to-one means that one class has a single child entity.

 ```csharp
 public class User